 Welcome to the Department of Comparative Literature at Penn State.
 We offer graduate degrees (M.A., Ph.D.) in Comparative Literature, an undergraduate major in Comparative Literature, a minor in World Literature, and language curricula.
-We are about to launch a new dual-title Ph.D. degree in Comparative Literature and Asian Studies, and we have links with English, French, German, Spanish, and other fields at Penn State, as well as with institutions elsewhere.
+We have a new dual-title Ph.D. degree in Comparative Literature and Asian Studies, have launched a new dual-title degree in Comparative Literature and African Studies, and we have links with English, French, German, Spanish, and other fields at Penn State, as well as with institutions elsewhere.

-Our range is global and our graduate programs draw on departmental strengths in medieval and early modern studies, inter-American studies, modernism, Asian studies, African studies, and faculty interests in comparative work on globalization, diaspora, and film and other new media.
+Our range is global and our graduate programs draw on departmental strengths in medieval and early modern studies, inter-American studies, modernism, Asian studies, African studies, and comparative work on globalization, diaspora, and film and other new media.

 Our research and teaching interests are wide-ranging and are defined by the intellectual possibilities of our ideas: comparative literature is above all about understanding how literary and social forms are shaped by the plural languages and cultural contexts through which they come into being.